 Photo Credit: @autistic_grower

 GSC has quite the unique terpene profile, with caryophyllene, limonene, humulene as the most dominant.
-You can detect the classic earthy flavours of OG, along with hints of mint and a prominent skunky odor.
-GSC is well-known for its “bag appeal”, boasting dense and colourful buds.
+You can detect the classic earthy flavors of OG, along with hints of mint and a prominent skunky odor.
+GSC is well-known for its “bag appeal”, boasting dense and colorful buds.
 While some variations in appearance can occur between different growing conditions and phenotypes, these notoriously beautiful flowers are usually wrapped in purple leaves and fiery orange hairs, crowned with twisting green calyxes and covered in trichomes.
-The buds are noticeably darker in colour than other strains, leaning toward a dark green that is often flecked with purple hues.
+The buds are noticeably darker in color than other strains, leaning toward a dark green that is often flecked with purple hues.